-- Activate an eligible action ability on a card he or she controls. - Play an event card with an action trigger from his or her hand. - Play an attachment card from hand, and attach it to any eligible character in play. - Play a character from hand, into the conflict, participating on that player's side.
+- Activate an eligible action ability on a card they control. - Play an event card with an action trigger from their hand. - Play an attachment card from hand, and attach it to any eligible character in play. - Play a character from hand, into the conflict, participating on that player's side.
+(Additional fate from the player's fate pool may be placed on the character at this time.) - Play a character from hand into their home area.
 (Additional fate from the player's fate pool may be placed on the character at this time.)

-- Play a character from hand into his or her home area.
-(Additional fate from the player's fate pool may be placed on the character at this time.) - Pass.
+Pass.